 Affiliated R650 Tuesday to Thursday; R990 Friday to Sunday

 Highland Gate is one of South Africa’s newest courses, a spectacular one too which fully embraces the beautiful landscape of our country.
 It occupies a unique setting in a scenic mountain valley in the Drakensberg escarpment of Mpumalanga.
 The Ernie Els signature design provides adrenalin-pumping high altitude golf away from the beaten track.

 It’s a destination that for a long time looked as if it might never happen.
-With the golf estate industry in decline eight years ago, this residential development did not look promising.
+With the golf estate industry in decline in 2010, this residential development did not look promising.
 It was in the remote highveld, 18 kilometres from Dullstroom, at the end of a bumpy farm road that could only be described as torturous in any vehicle barring a bakkie.
 But then came along Ernie Els and his team to design and build a fabulous course, followed by Century Property Developments buying Highland Gate, building a superb tar access road, and relaunching it in 2015 as a getaway destination for outdoor enthusiasts.
 It is 2½ hours on good roads from both O R Tambo Airport and Pretoria.

 Highland Gate has glorious views, bracing mountain air, and a golf course that is fun to play with generously wide fairways.
 With one exception though.
 The par-5 14th, one of Ernie’s signature holes, is the tightest driving hole on the course, with a stream running down the right side of the hole, and thick veld grass guarding the left side.
 It’s an expansive and creative design, with continuous changes in elevation, providing a rich variety of holes to enjoy.
 The first nine returns to the clubhouse, and ends with a special downhill par 4 which doglegs left around a large dam.